neishm/fstd2nc/README.md

                         Otherwise, the default is to use the date of original analysis, and the forecast length goes in a "forecast" axis.
-  --subgrid-axis        For data on supergrids, split the subgrids along a
+  --squash-height       Drop the "height" axis when it is degenerate (0m only) --subgrid-axis        For data on supergrids, split the subgrids along a
                         "subgrid" axis.
 The default is to leave the subgrids stacked together as they are in the RPN file.